flipperdevices/flipperzero-firmware/Tutorials/CProgramming/FunctionsParameters/readme.md

     return &$myNewArrayPointer; // return pointer to new array }
 ```
 So doSomethingWithArray creates a copy of the first array, manipulates it and returns a pointer to the copied array.
 Back in main() we replace the original array with the content of the manipulated array.
-Wasted resources here. <br>
+Wasted resources here. <br><br>
 Even in pure correct PHP, this code can be more effective
 ```
 public function main() {